- How do we define "privacy"?

 Who oversees privacy protection at IU?

-The Chief Data Officer leads and focuses on issues of information and, to a lesser degree, physical privacy, university-wide.
+The Chief Privacy Officer leads a system-wide program at IU of data privacy compliance, ranging from student, financial, and research data to health-based records for medical education, clinical trials, and patient care.
 Information privacy is enhanced through the application of Fair Information Practice Principles4, principles outlined in the OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data5, and Generally Accepted Privacy Principles6.

 Information privacy initiatives overlap with the role of the Chief Security Officer in matters of information and information technology security, and these two positions coordinate closely.
 Although specialized expertise and activities remain separately administered by the two positions, information security and information privacy efforts converge into one Information Security and Privacy Program (ISPP) and we strive to present them seamlessly to the IU community.